-A school employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward SEBB insurance coverage in accordance with the FMLA.
-The SEBB Organization determines if the school employee is eligible for leave and the duration of the leave under FMLA.
-The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharge during this period to maintain eligibility.
-If the school employee's monthly premium or applicable premium surcharge remains unpaid for 60 days from the original due date, insurance coverage will be terminated retroactive to the last day of the month for which the monthly premium and applicable premium surcharge was paid.
+An employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward PEBB insurance coverage in accordance with the FMLA.
+The employing agency determines if the employee is eligible for leave and the duration of the leave under FMLA.
+The employee must continue to pay the employee monthly premium contribution and applicable premium surcharges during this period to maintain eligibility.
+If the employee's monthly premium or applicable premium surcharges remain unpaid for 60 days from the original due date, insurance coverage will be terminated retroactive to the last day of the month for which the monthly premium and applicable premium surcharges were paid.

-If a school employee exhausts the period of leave approved under FMLA, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharge set by the Health Care Authority (HCA), with no contribution from the SEBB Organization while on approved leave.
-For additional information on continuation coverage, see the section titled "Options for continuing SEBB dental coverage" on page 23.
+If an employee exhausts the period of leave approved under FMLA, they may continue insurance coverage by selfpaying the monthly premium and applicable premium surcharges set by the HCA, with no contribution from the employing agency while on approved leave.
+For additional information on continuation coverage, see the section titled "Options for continuing PEBB dental coverage."